pascallaliberte/pascallaliberte.me/language-of-objectives/index.md

 <div class="have-done-list" markdown="1">
 ### Before the end of the month, I'll have:

-* Tended to the small tasks around the house
+* Had a breakthrough talking to my brother
-* Advanced in preparing for handling an emergency situation
+* Advanced in preparing my next career move
-  * Had a first fire drill that was clear, encouraged personal responsibility and was light-hearted
+  * Published something scary and important
+    * Reduced my ideas down to something I can ship before the end of the year
-* Fixed the squeaky door to the garage
+* Prepared for the holidays
 </div>
 </div>